 Matt believes that problem solving is best achieved through a clear understanding of all sides of a dispute.
 Whether a case is headed to trial or early resolution, Matt uses this understanding to design pragmatic strategies that keep his clients’ interests at the forefront.

-Matt focuses his practice on professional malpractice defense, securities, and business litigation.
+Matt focuses his practice on business litigation, as well as professional liability defense, real estate, and securities.
 He has represented professionals, hospitals, emerging companies, and national retailers in the defense of multi-million dollar claims.

 His experience reaches all stages of litigation, including jury trials, arbitration, motion practice, alternative dispute resolution, and appeals in state and federal court.
 Matt is also a speaker and author of publications covering a variety of litigation-related topics.